HAL Tejas Mk2: MWF Programme

-Dr. V. Madhusudana Rao is the Project Director of Tejas Mark 2.
-The development of Tejas Mark 2 or MWF was initiated to address all the shortcomings in Tejas Mark 1 and Mark 1A, and to meet the original air staff requirements set out for the LCA programme by the IAF.
-The development of Tejas Mark 2 was authorised in November 2009 as a continuation of LCA programme, under the phase 3 of full-scale engineering development (FSED) process.
+The development of Tejas Mark 2 or MWF was initiated to address all the shortcomings in the Tejas Mark 1 and Mark 1A, and to meet the original air staff requirements set out for the LCA programme by the IAF.
+The development of the Tejas Mark 2 was authorised in November 2009 as a continuation of LCA programme, under the phase 3 of full-scale engineering development (FSED) process.
 The FSED phase 3 consisted of design, development and manufacturing of two prototypes.
 Initially planned as an upsized Tejas, with a 0.5 m fuselage plug to accommodate more fuel and a more powerful engine, the Tejas Mark 2 design has evolved over years into a completely new medium-weight class fighter.

 The preliminary design studies for the Tejas Mark 2 was completed in 2014 and was in the detailed design phase as of 2015.
-The redesigned fighter was first unveiled at the Aero India air show 2019, it was a 17.5-tonne-class fighter with close-coupled canards and integrated IRST system.
+The redesigned fighter was first unveiled at the Aero India 2019, it was a 17.5-tonne-class fighter with close-coupled canards and integrated IRST system.
 Metal-cutting for the Tejas Mark 2 started in February 2021.
 The "roll out" of the first prototype was scheduled for August 2022, but has been postponed to end of 2022.
-Its first flight is expected to be in late 2023.
+Its first flight was expected to be in late 2023.
 In total, four prototypes are being planned initially.

 The ADA completed its critical design review on 15 November 2021, with a total of 20 subsystems for the aircraft cleared by IAF for production.
 From 62% in Tejas Mark 1A, the plan is to touch the 70% mark in indigenization for Mark 2.
 More foreign components are replaced by locally developed ones that are sufficiently matured as ADA and DRDO will carry forward some of the critical technologies from the LCA programme.
 Private suppliers of line-replaceable units also increased from 344 during Tejas Mark 1A development to 410.
 HAL had already outsourced 25% of the work share to the private sector.